 - You may see some of your past courses appear in the “Not applied to this program” category and your “Program Progress” percentage temporarily drop in your CT State Degree Works audit.
 We will work with you to apply these courses to your new CT State program either administratively or through the course substitution process as you meet with your advisor or the coordinator of your degree or certificate program.

 - If you have questions about courses not appearing correctly on your audit, please reach out to your Guided Pathways Advisor or Faculty Advisor.
 The name of your advisor(s) will be listed on your Degree Works audit.

 FAQs: Degree Works For Students

 DegreeWorks is a program allows students to track their progress toward graduation and plan course work for future semesters.

 Yes.
-Click on the “Course History” link in the center of the top of the screen for a printable list of courses taken.
-This list will appear in a pop-up window.
+Click on the three vertical dots in the top right of the screen and choose “Academic History/ Class History.”
+The courses will appear in a pop-up window.

 - All courses in which you are currently enrolled or enrolled in for a future semester